How to live stream to a YouTube Live event

 - If any changes are made to the stream setup, click Apply.

 - Click Streaming for the channel you want to stream; the stream publishing setup page opens.

-- Select using RTMP push from the drop down list; the configuration options panel opens.
+- Create a New Stream, and select using RTMP push from the drop down list; the stream options panel opens.

 - Return to the YouTube browser window.